Refinancing Your Home Loan

 Mortgage insurance lowers the risk to the lender of making a loan to you, so you can qualify for a loan that you might not otherwise be able to get.
 Generally, borrowers that have a deposit of less than 20 percent of the purchase price of the home will need to pay for mortgage insurance.

 Most lenders will require you to pay mortgage insurance if you are borrowing more than 80 per cent of the property’s value.

 The mortgage industry is a wide, wondrous world with a language all of its own.
 One of the many acronyms bandied about is ‘LVR’, which stands for ‘loan-to-valuation ratio’.
 Here’s what it means.
 In the simplest terms, the LVR is the percentage of the property’s value, as assessed by the lender, that your loan equates to.
 So, if the property you want to purchase is valued at $500,000, and you need to borrow $400,000 to pay for it, the loan is 80 per cent of the property value, making your LVR 80 per cent

 Refinancing a loan can take advantage of lower interest rates to bring down the overall cost of servicing a loan.
-But it’s not always the best, or the only, option.
+But it’s not always the right, or the only, option for you.

 There are many different factors borrowers need to consider when thinking about refinancing a loan.

 The first step is to speak to an expert about your needs and whether you can afford to service a different loan structure.

 Yes if you are eligible you can simply dividing your home loan into two or more loans.
 For example, let's say you have a $200,000 home loan.
 You could divide your loan into one portion being $150,000 and the other $50,000.

 It can protect you against rate fluctuations if you, as per in this example, say fix the $150,000 for three years and keep the other $50,000 portion variable with a 100% offset account.